 - Change Management

 He believes that a leader’s six primary tasks are:

-- Leaders who recognize and reward employees’ achievements are able to inspire commitment from their subordinates.
-These leaders publicly praise others for their performance, understand what motivates other people to perform at their best and provide tangible rewards for significant organizational achievements.
+- Leaders who recognize and reward employees’ achievements can inspire commitment from their subordinates.
+These leaders publicly praise others for their performance, understand what motivates others to perform at their best and provide tangible rewards for significant organizational achievements.

 - Leading employees

-- Leaders who have good skills in directing and motivating people know how to interact with staff in ways that motivate them.
-They delegate to employees effectively, broaden employee opportunities, act with fairness toward direct reports and hire talented people for their teams.
+- Leaders with good skills in directing and motivating people know how to interact with staff in ways that motivate them.
+They delegate to employees effectively, broaden employee opportunities, act reasonably toward direct reports and hire talented people for their teams.

 - Strategic planning